k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Docker/Fabric/Fabric_Full_Docker_Install_V7.0.0.md

 #### Docker over CentOs/RedHat

-1. CentOS/RedHat 7.9, Ubuntu 18.04 (or higher) Operating System with latest patches, for each:
+1. CentOS/RedHat 7.9, Ubuntu 18.04 (or higher) Operating System with the latest patches, for each:

-   - Modern Xeon Processor.
+   - Modern Xeon Processor
-   - 8 Physical Cores.
+   - 8 Physical Cores
-   - 16 GB RAM.
+   - 16 GB RAM
-   - HDD, 200GB must be available.
+   - HDD, 200GB must be available

    **Note**: Minimum 10G RAM is required for running 1x Fabric, 1x Cassandra.
 We recommend that the Docker host be a physical server and not a virtual machine.
 2. Install the latest Docker CE/EE version (https://docs.docker.com/engine/install/centos/).